bmen25124/SillyTavern-Custom-Scenario/readme.md

 ### Create a scenario

-Click puzzle icon on character create/edit sidebar.
+Click the puzzle icon on the character create/edit sidebar.

 ![create icon](images/create-icon.png)